nubisproject/nubis-docs/RELEASING.md

 ## Cadence

 For the time being, minor releases will not be on a schedule.
-They will be the responsability of the respective repository members, and we encourage the mentality of release often, release early.
+They will be the responsibility of the respective repository members, and we encourage the mentality of release often, release early.

 Major releases, since they require coordination between repositories, will be less frequent.
 However, we are not